Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Data

-\textbf{Simulation 5: } $T = 300$, $p = 200$ time series.
-Change points at $t^* = 100, 200$ time series. $K_{0} = 2$.
 In the second time segment, the vertex labels are randomly shuffled from the first time segment.
 In the third time segment, the vertex labels are the same as the first time segment.
-Structure 2 for $\Sigma$.
 In this simulation, we are mimicking the ABA structure, where the subject alternates between two states.